ibm-cloud-docs/discovery-data/getting-started.md

     - Click **API Information**.
 From this page, you can get the project ID for your project.
 You need the project ID to use the Discovery API.
 You also need the service instance URL and API key.
 The credential details are available from the Manage page of your service instance in IBM Cloud.

-    - Click **UI Components** to find links to ready-to-use code that you can leverage to create a full-featured search application faster.
+    - Click **UI Components** to find links to ready-to-use code that you can use to create a full-featured search application faster.

 ## Add your own content
 {: #gs-start-here}
 {: step}

-Now that you've explored the sample project, you're ready to create a project and add your data.
+Now that you know more about some of the features of the product, you're ready to create a project and add your data.

 1. Click **My Projects** to return to the main projects page.